hexylena/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 two parts of this workflow.
 Thus, in this tutorial, we'll start by the Community analysis followed by the Species-Population analysis.

-> ### {% icon details %} Ecological definitions of "Population" and Community
+> ### {% icon details %} "Population" vs "Community"
 >
-> "Population": group of individuals of the same species interacting with each other.
+> - "Population": group of individuals of the same species interacting with each other.
-> Community: group of several species interacting with each other.
+> - "Community": group of several species interacting with each other.
 >
 {: .details}